dotnet/dotNext/docs/features/cluster/raft.md

 Designing binary format for custom log entries and interpreter for them may be hard.
 Examine [this](./wal.md) article to learn how to use Interpreter Framework shipped with the library.

 # Guide: Custom Transport
-Transport-agnostic implementation of Raft is represented by [RaftCluster&lt;TMember&gt;](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster`1) class.
+Transport- and serialization-agnostic implementation of Raft is represented by [RaftCluster&lt;TMember&gt;](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster`1) class.
 It contains core consensus and replication logic but it's not aware about network-specific details.
 You can use this class as foundation for your own Raft implementation for particular network protocol.
 All you need is to implementation protocol-specific communication logic.
 This chapter will guide you through all necessary steps.

+> [!NOTE]
+> The easiest way to support new network protocol (e.g. Bluetooth) is to use [CustomTransportConfiguration](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster.NodeConfiguration.CustomTransportConfiguration) class.
+However, it doesn't provide control over the serialization format of Raft messages.
+If you're looking for a way to provide custom application-level protocol for Raft, follow this guide.

 ## Existing Implementations
 .NEXT library ships multiple network transports: